High Yield Corporate Bonds

 - Objective is to generate total returns that exceed the Bank of America High Yield II Master Index over the long-term with less volatility through the use of active portfolio management.

-- January 2017 High Yield and Equity Market Commentary by Randy Masel (Jan.
-18th)
+- April 2018 High Yield Market Commentary by Randy Masel (April 10th)

-- October 2016 High Yield and Equity Market Commentary by Randy Masel (Oct.
-12th)
+- January 2018 High Yield Market Commentary by Randy Masel (January 18th)

 The High Yield Corporate Bond Strategy composite includes all institutional and retail portfolios subject to U.S. federal taxation and that are invested in a diverse range of fixed income securities and preferred stocks.
 The strategy emphasizes the use of high yield and investment grade corporate bonds as well as preferred stocks.
 The strategy aims to reduce volatility by limiting portfolio duration to seven years or less.
 Credit research and technical analysis are used to identify undervalued securities

 within sectors determined to have relative value and potential for superior risk-adjusted returns.
 The benchmark is the Bank of America Merrill Lynch High Yield Master II Index.
 Closed account data is included in the Composite as mandated by the standards in order to eliminate a survivorship bias.

 The High Yield Corporate Bond Strategy composite was created on January 23rd 2014, and has an inception date of April 30th 2014.
 The U.S. Dollar is the currency used to express valuations and performance.
 The firm maintains a complete list and description of composites, which is available upon request.
 Policies for valuing portfolios, calculating performance, and preparing compliant presentations are available upon request.